label

 -

-from: Thomas Spies (chapter)
+from: 08 Thomas Spies (chapter)

 26:34 It’s cool to think about this, really. alternative publishing practicesIt’s like an interactive publishing somehow because you get instant feedback and you can also integrate this feedback in a live play.
 So I think toolsTwitch is a very interesting format now because you are very close to the community and the community aspects are central to the experience on Twitch.
-So if you play a game and say something critical, another person can respond instantly in the chat and you can have a discussion around that topic.
+So if you play a game and say something critical, another person can respond instantly in the chat and you can have a discussion on that topic.
 But also it’s not just because there’s a community, it doesn’t have to be progressive.
 Of course, there are also right-wing or other communities as well.
 Although, there’s a chance to use that as a publisher.
 With streaming, you can reach a different audience or bigger audience.
 I think what’s interesting for people is to maybe be a part of it, but also why is it interesting to watch?
-Maybe because it somehow works when you watch someone doing a social thing.
+Maybe because it somehow works when you watch someone doing something social.
 Maybe this is another medium, it could be like a reality soap or something like that.
 So you have the feeling something real is going on and something which is authentic and also reliable.
 So you are having a close connection to the person doing something, in this case, playing a game.
 Maybe you also know the game, so it’s like you are thinking about what would I do or what would I say?
 And you ask about the critical aspects when doing this.
 I think there are two opportunities.
 You can play critical games and look at what they bring up, or you can play a mainstream game and criticize it, but you have to make this your focus.
-I think this focus is not often present in the moment when you look at what kind of people play Fortnite or something like that for fun, which is also fine, but if you ask about critical aspects, you have to bring those into your stream.
+I think this focus is not often present in the moment when you look at what kind of people play Fortnite or something like that for fun, which is also fine, but if you’re asking about critical aspects, you have to bring those into your stream.

 -

-from: Thomas Spies (chapter)
+from: 08 Thomas Spies (chapter)

 -

-from: Yancey Strickler (chapter)
+from: 12 Yancey Strickler (chapter)

 05:27 toolsI have had four different times in the past three years where instead of publicly publishing pieces, I just leave my Google Doc open with comments left on, sharing it privately with people and saying, you can share with friends, but don’t share publicly.
 And those pieces were very widely read and engaged with. alternative publishing practicesThere’s an interesting thing where if information feels like you are not meant to see it, or you have to work a little harder to see it, it becomes more interesting because effectively all information online today feels like an advertisement.
 So if there’s something that’s not trying to be seen, that’s automatically a point of differentiation.
 I just keep finding a lot of success communicating that way.
 Some of my friends run a project called MSCHF, which does strange releases.
 They have a Google Doc that they title Friends and Family Discounts, and they share the Google Doc with direct links to purchase, and things will sell out from that even more than they will from a website.
 I think Substack is a great tool.
-I use Ghost for my personal website, just because I don’t want Substack to be my website because then it just looks like everything else.
+I use Ghost for my personal website, just because I don’t want Substack to be my website, because then it just looks like everything else.

 -

-from: Yancey Strickler (chapter)
+from: 12 Yancey Strickler (chapter)

 alternative publishing practicesI create lower-pressure publishing experiences, first publishing in a private space, then maybe publishing it publicly later.
 It is interesting to think about that relationship where there’s a group of people in a private channel who are choosing to express themselves publicly.
 You are trying to shape some external opinion.
-Part of the power that I found releasing this limited-edition zip file, or even setting the initial run of copies of this book, social mediaThe Dark Forest Book, at 777 editions, is that the internet encourages us to seek infinite audience and to imagine the entire billion people could like me today if I just wrote the right words.
-It could be me.
+Part of the power that I found releasing this limited-edition zip file, or even setting the initial run of copies of this book, social mediaThe Dark Forest Book, at 777 editions, is that the internet encourages us to seek infinite audiences and to imagine the entire billion people could like me today if I just wrote the right words.
 It encourages us to think that way, which encourages us to think in a way which is kind of disempowering, because we’re almost always going to be disappointed and we’re going to lose our voice.
-But instead flip that and say alternative publishing practiceswhat is the maximum number of people it would be meaningful to reach?
+But instead we can flip that and say alternative publishing practiceswhat is the maximum number of people it would be meaningful to reach?
 And when that number is something more like 50 or a hundred or two hundred, what in the past might make us feel bashful, I think it could be an asset.
 It can say: “well, this is special and to own it means something.”
 It means to participate.
 There’s an opportunity to more positively frame and build relationships around the limited nature of a lot of small run media.
 I found that an interesting way to try to control the way the internet pulls us in ways that are unhelpful.

 -

-from: Yancey Strickler (chapter)
+from: 12 Yancey Strickler (chapter)

 alternative publishing practicesI create lower-pressure publishing experiences, first publishing in a private space, then maybe publishing it publicly later.
 It is interesting to think about that relationship where there’s a group of people in a private channel who are choosing to express themselves publicly.
 You are trying to shape some external opinion.
-Part of the power that I found releasing this limited-edition zip file, or even setting the initial run of copies of this book, social mediaThe Dark Forest Book, at 777 editions, is that the internet encourages us to seek infinite audience and to imagine the entire billion people could like me today if I just wrote the right words.
-It could be me.
+Part of the power that I found releasing this limited-edition zip file, or even setting the initial run of copies of this book, social mediaThe Dark Forest Book, at 777 editions, is that the internet encourages us to seek infinite audiences and to imagine the entire billion people could like me today if I just wrote the right words.
 It encourages us to think that way, which encourages us to think in a way which is kind of disempowering, because we’re almost always going to be disappointed and we’re going to lose our voice.
-But instead flip that and say alternative publishing practiceswhat is the maximum number of people it would be meaningful to reach?
+But instead we can flip that and say alternative publishing practiceswhat is the maximum number of people it would be meaningful to reach?
 And when that number is something more like 50 or a hundred or two hundred, what in the past might make us feel bashful, I think it could be an asset.
 It can say: “well, this is special and to own it means something.”
 It means to participate.
 There’s an opportunity to more positively frame and build relationships around the limited nature of a lot of small run media.
 I found that an interesting way to try to control the way the internet pulls us in ways that are unhelpful.

 -

-from: Yancey Strickler (chapter)
+from: 12 Yancey Strickler (chapter)